What does the Bible say about lust?

 TL;DR

-Lust is basically adultery, which is when a married person has sex with someone other than their spouse (Exodus 20:14).
+Lust is, at its most basic level, adultery, which is when a married person has sex with someone other than their spouse (Exodus 20:14).
 But Jesus took it one step further: "I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart" (Matthew 5:28).
 Lust is not the same as sexual desire.
 Sexual desire is a natural thing that we often don't have control over.
 However, we DO have control over what we do with those desires.
-As Christians, we are called to be holy and selfless, but if we are entertaining lustful thoughts, indulging in our selfishness privately, it would be nearly impossible to live that kind of life publicly.
+As Christians, we are called to be holy and selfless, but if we are entertaining lustful thoughts, indulging in our selfishness privately, it would be nearly impossible to live a holy life publicly.

 Writer/Editor: Catiana (Cat)